Deaths of police officers on duty on the rise in the US

-More police officers have died in the line of duty this year in the United States than in 2017.
+More police officers have died in the line of duty this year in the United States than in 2017, according to data released Thursday.
+Most were killed by gunfire, and vehicular accidents claimed nearly as many officers' lives.

-That's according to data compiled by the National Law Enforcement Officers Memorial Fund.
+The majority of the officers who died were either shot — 52 this year, up from 46 in 2017 — or fatally injured in car or motorcycle crashes, which accounted for 50 deaths.
+Other fatalities involved heart attacks, strokes, drownings and cancer and other illnesses among those who responded to the 9/11 World Trade Center attack.

-The majority of the officers who died were shot or fatally injured in car crashes.
-Other deaths involved heart attacks, drownings and cancer and other illnesses developed by responders to the World Trade Center attack.
+Of the officers who were shot, eight were killed during investigative activity and six were killed while responding to calls of a domestic or public disturbance, according to the report.
+Two were shot while serving warrants, two died while handling or transporting prisoners and two others were inadvertently shot by other officers.

 $20 for 365 Days of Unlimited Digital Access